Saying ‘Allah Hoo’ repeatedly to remember God and grow spiritually

 “I saw what they saw not: so I took a handful (of dust) from the footprint of the Apostle and threw it (into the calf): thus did my soul suggest to me.”
 (20:95-6)

 Another problem with this approach towards religion is that the kind of methods these people adopt in coming close to Allah Almighty and the kind of experiences they narrate are very similar to what mystics belonging to other faiths also mention.
 You will find Hindu yogis, Budhist monks, Jewish rabbis, and Christian ascetics doing very similar things.
 For instance, see how close is the following description given by the Cambridge Encyclopedia of Jewish Kabbalah to the ways of our Sufis:

 “(Kabbalah are) Jewish religious teachings transmitted orally, predominantly mystic in nature, and ostensibly consisting of secret doctrines.
-It developed along two lines – the ‘practical’ centring on prayer, meditation, and acts of piety; and the ‘speculative’ or ‘theoretical’ centring on the discovery of mysteries hidden in the Jewish scriptures by special methods of interpretation.”
+It developed along two lines – the ‘practical’ centering on prayer, meditation, and acts of piety; and the ‘speculative’ or ‘theoretical’ centering on the discovery of mysteries hidden in the Jewish scriptures by special methods of interpretation.”

 I would therefore urge your relative to concentrate on learning and following Islam the way it is found in the clear and unchallengeable teachings of the Quran and Sunnah instead of taking the huge risk of getting involved in an activity for the sake of religion which is at best extremely doubtful and at worst it may turn out to be a Satanic trap laid out for the religiously inclined people.